zhouzi/GentleForm/README.md

 * [Usage](https://github.com/Zhouzi/GentleForm#usage)
 * [Documentation](https://github.com/Zhouzi/GentleForm#documentation)

-As you'll see, GentleForm's design is largely inspired by [Angular](https://angularjs.org/)'s [formController](https://docs.angularjs.org/api/ng/type/form.FormController) and [ngMessages](https://docs.angularjs.org/api/ngMessages/directive/ngMessages).
+If you are familiar with [Angular](https://angularjs.org/), chances are you'll recognize some patterns taken from [formController](https://docs.angularjs.org/api/ng/type/form.FormController) and [ngMessages](https://docs.angularjs.org/api/ngMessages/directive/ngMessages).

+Note: Some HTML5 attributes and apis are not yet very well supported.
+GentleForm addresses some of those issues by implementing "polyfills".

 ## Usage